innerbytes/idajs/README.md

 # IdaJS for Little Big Adventure 2

-IdaJS is a modern JavaScript scripting layer built on top of the community-maintained Little Big Adventure 2 (LBA2) engine sources.
+IdaJS is a JavaScript scripting layer built on top of the community-maintained Little Big Adventure 2 (LBA2) engine sources.
 It enables creators to script gameplay, extend mechanics, and craft new stories and mods within the LBA2 world using a modern, high-level programming language.

 - [Ida JS Releases](https://github.com/innerbytes/idajs/releases)
 - [Documentation and API](https://ida.innerbytes.com/)